 Consider a no annual fee cash back card to earn general rewards instead.
 The American Express Cash Magnet Card, Chase Freedom and Capital One Quicksilver Cash Rewards Credit Card are some good options.
 They all have nice sign-up bonuses as well.

--One-time $150 cash bonus after you spend $500 on purchases within 3 months from account opening
+The Capital One® Quicksilver® Cash Rewards Card offers a one-time $150 cash bonus after spending $500 on purchases within 3 months from account opening.

 |Chase Ink Business PreferredSM Card||80,000 Points||Review|

 |Chase Ink Business UnlimitedSM Credit Card||$500 Cash||Review|